What Would Aristotle Do in A Pandemic?

 At the same time, most of the "young and fit," if they catch the virus, have only mild cases.
 Meanwhile, the economy is not a matter of "diffuse benefits," but of the livelihood of a large part of the population.
 People who have lost their jobs don't need to be "encouraged" to go back to work.
 Many are demonstrating against politicians who have put them out of work.
 The Corona Virus may be the first epidemic in history where the healthy as well as the sick are quanantined, and where healthy people are cited or arrested for exercising, with "social distancing," in the open space of parks.
 Politicians seem to enjoy dictatorially setting down irrational rules, and then threatening people, or calling them "racists."

 Finally, it is the lockdown and quarantine that are themselves intended to "prolong the virus's circulation," to "flatten the curve."
 The "flattening" itself means prolonging the outbreak.
 Some politicians now talk as though destoying the economy will allow for the disease to be eradicated.
 This will not be possible.
 And the public will not tolerate a Depression caused by such fantasies.
 A "cure" or even a vaccine for the disease may not happen.
-There is still no vaccine for influenza or even for the common cold.
+There is still no vaccine for the common cold.

 Thus, the cases described by Goldstein do not embody quite the dilemmas she thinks.
 But in epidemics, there have always been methods used to limit individual freedoms in the public interest.
 Plague victims used to be sealed in their houses (the Chinese were still doing this in Wuhan), at times when hospitals simply didn't exist, the causes of disease were unknown, and treatments were ineffective to harmful.
 Briefly trying to slow the spread of the Corona Virus made sense when there was fear that a massive outbreak would overwhelm resources.
 When that did not happen, and parts of the country had few cases, quarantining the healthy made a lot less sense, and skeptics might begin the wonder if damaging the economy was a political strategy for the 2020 election, rather than a sensible epidemiological provision.